Jonathan Sothcott

 Jonathan Sothcott (born 26 April 1980) is a British film producer and author.

 Biography

+Sothcott was born in Redhill, Surrey, and at the age of six moved with his family to East Sussex, where he grew up.

 Before making his name in feature films, Sothcott produced documentaries and moderated DVD commentaries for numerous cult films, including The Wild Geese, Dr. Who and the Daleks, Summer Holiday, and many horror films.

 Sothcott is the CEO of Shogun Films, a production company focusing on typically lower budget crime and thriller movies.

 Sothcott's published works include The Jermyn Street Shirt (The History Press, 2021) and The Cult Films of Christopher Lee (Eaton Books, 2000).